firebase/functions-samples/quickstarts/pubsub-helloworld/README.md

 ## Try the sample

-Once deployed, to try the sample use the `glcoud` CLI to publish a message to the `topic-name` topic:
+Once deployed, to try the sample use the `gcloud` CLI to publish a message to the `topic-name` topic:

 ```
 gcloud alpha pubsub topics publish topic-name 'YourName'